Inauguration of Pope John Paul I: Ceremony

 The ceremony began at 6 p.m. with prayers at Saint Peter's tomb underneath the baldachin of the high altar of St. Peter's Basilica.
 He then processed behind 104 cardinals out to St. Peter's Square, as the choir sang Veni, Creator Spiritus.
 Cardinal Pericle Felici placed the pallium on the shoulders of the pontiff.
 (Note: No sources seem to indicate that the Ring of the Fisherman was imposed at this ceremony.)
 Each cardinal then came forward individually to profess obedience and kiss the pope's ring.

 Readings and prayers for the Mass were done in French, Spanish, German, and English, with the primary language of the Mass being Latin.
 The pope gave his homily in Latin, Italian, and French.
-His homily particularly focused on Mary, whom John Paul stated particular guided his life as a boy, seminarian, priest, and bishop.
+His homily particularly focused on Mary, whom John Paul stated particularly guided his life as a boy, seminarian, priest, and bishop.

 During the Mass, John Paul I personally distributed communion to his brother Eduardo and sister Antonia, and about 40 others.

 At the end of the ceremony, which took two hours and fifteen minutes, the pope imparted the traditional Urbi et Orbi blessing.

 Attendees

 Around 250,000 people were in attendance in St. Peter's Square.
 American Vice President Walter Mondale attended the inauguration with his wife Joan and son William.
 The American delegation also included Senator Claiborne Pell, and congressmen Peter Rodino Jr., Clement Zablocki, and Mario Biaggi.
 Mayors George Moscone of San Francisco, Michael A. Bilandic of Chicago, and governor Brendan Byrne of New Jersey were also present.
 Archbishop John Roach, vice president of the National Conference of Catholic Bishops, represented the American episcopate.

 President Jorge Rafael Videla of Argentina, President Elias Sarkis of Lebanon, President Valéry Giscard d'Estaing of France, Prime Minister Pierre Trudeau of Canada, attended.
-Royal dignitaries included King Juan Carlos I and Queen Sofía of Spain, and Prince Rainier and Princess Grace of Monaco.
+Royal dignitaries included King Juan Carlos I and Queen Sofía of Spain, and Prince Rainier III and Princess Grace of Monaco.
 Miles Fitzalan-Howard, Duke of Norfolk and a Catholic, represented Queen Elizabeth II.